-17. How will the school prepare and support my child to join the school or transfer to a new school?
+18. How will the school prepare and support my child to join the school or transfer to a new school?

 Transition to secondary school is planned more closely for some pupils.
-They are offered additional, planned visits to their new school and liaison between SENCO's at the two schools ensures that information is passed on to support pupils.
-The school works very closely with the local pre-school (sharing a member of staff) and has developed links with another newer setting in the village.
+They are offered additional, planned visits to their new school and liaison between SENCO's at the two local secondary schools ensures that information is passed on to support pupils.
+The school works very closely with the local pre-school and nursery settings in the village.
 The school also endeavours to link with schools which are transferring pupils to or from it to ensure a good transition.